practicalcomputerscience/MicrobenchmarkGPHLlanguages/10 - Lines Of source Code (LOC): verbosity/README.md

 ## Number of user defined functions

-..because I didn't find anything useful or reliably working in the (official) libraries:
+..because I didn't find anything useful or reliably working in the (official) language libraries.

+The results of this list have been manually counted:

 programming language | number of user defined functions
 --- | ---